Bigben83/openvidu-always-on/README.md

-# openvidu always-on video streaming
+# Openvidu always-on video streaming
 Always-on video feed for Remote offices, combined with a whiteboarding feature